Best holiday rental deals in Cape Cod

 Recommended pet-friendly holiday lettings

 Holiday Letting Price Information in Cape Cod

 This graph displays the average prices for the next twelve months in Cape Cod.
-Cape Cod is more expensive in July (13/07 - 20/07), where prices are on average £272 a night.
-The week with the lowest average prices is in October (27/10 - 03/11).
+Cape Cod is most expensive in July (06/07 - 13/07), when prices are on average £281 a night.
+The week with the lowest average prices is in October (12/10 - 19/10).

 Holiday Home Availability Information in Cape Cod

 Check how busy Cape Cod is with our availability graph.
-More people travel to Cape Cod a week in December (22/12 - 29/12).
-So far, 39% of the rentals are occupied this week.
-People tend to travel less to Cape Cod during a week in June (01/06 - 08/06) when only 23% of the rentals are booked.
+More people travel to Cape Cod during a week in December (22/12 - 29/12).
+So far, 43% of the Cape Cod holiday lettings are occupied this week.
+People tend to travel to Cape Cod least during a week in September (21/09 - 28/09) when only 18% of the rentals are booked.

 Check out our climate diagram to find the perfect month for your holidays.
-In July maximum temperatures go higher than 27°.
-No heat wave is expected in February, where minimum average temperatures usally hit a -5° low.
-The rainiest month is July while the driest month is September.
+In July, maximum temperatures climb above 27°.
+No heat wave is expected in February, when minimum average temperatures usally hit a -5° low.
+The rainiest month is July, while the driest month is September.